cuiyongbo/hello-world/my_wiki/programmer_note/gcc/gcc_basic_usage.rst

    change of sign in "#if" expressions.
 Note that many of the preprocessor's warnings are on by default and have no options to control them.

+.. option:: -Wextra

+   This enables some extra warning flags that are not enabled by -Wall.

+   The option -Wextra also prints warning messages for the following cases:

+      *   A pointer is compared against integer zero with "<", "<=", ">", or ">=".
+      *   (C++ only) An enumerator and a non-enumerator both appear in a conditional expression.
+      *   (C++ only) Ambiguous virtual bases.
+      *   (C++ only) Subscripting an array that has been declared "register".
+      *   (C++ only) Taking the address of a variable that has been declared "register".
+      *   (C++ only) A base class is not initialized in a derived class's copy constructor.

 .. option:: -Werror

    Make all warnings into hard errors.
 Source code which triggers warnings will be rejected.